MCR-Digital/apprentice-boot-camp-fundamentals-1/docs/_posts/0000-01-03-object-orientation.md

 -[+] Is anything worse?

 Note:
-Whiteboard their answers to these questions, and see if there's a consensus, discuss differences.
+Whiteboard their answers to these questions.
+See if there's a consensus, discuss differences.

 ---